-Krishna Janmashtami is an annual Hindu festival commemorating the birth of the eighth incarnation Lord Krishna, the eight avatar of Lord Vishnu.
+Krishna Janmashtami is an annual Hindu festival commemorating the birth of the eighth incarnation Lord Krishna, the eighth avatar of Lord Vishnu.
 The day of Janmashtami is no less than a party for devotees of Krishna spread all across the world!
 The smell of fresh sweets, Krishna temples adorned like a bride, Dahi handi competitions, bhajans (prayer songs) and chants to make you attain peace and dance with joy all at once.
 This is how the most religious birthday party – Krishna Janmashtami – is celebrated in India.
 And to welcome this child of Vrindavan, every Indian household begins their preparation in full swing to cradle him with love.

 Bring Home Lord Krishna